CapnOdin/GridGUI/docs/Classes/Cell.md

             **name**: expanders

-            **desc**: An array of the sum of horisontal expansion weights for each column.
+            **desc**: An array of the sum of horizontal expansion weights for each column.

             **type**: array